 - N: necessary capacity in order to support the full IT load of the data center

 - +1: extra component for backup purposes

-Also, tier 3 data centers require backup solutions which can keep operations running, for at least 72 hours, following a local or region-wide power outage.
+Also, a tier 3 data center requires backup solutions which can keep operations running, for at least 72 hours, following a local or region-wide power outage.

 Not Fault Tolerant

 Tier 3 data centers are not entirely fault tolerant because they often rely on, or share components, which are not completely independent to the facility.
-For example, these components could include utility company power feeds and external cooling systems that reside outside the data center.
+For example, these components could include utility company power feeds and external cooling systems, such as chillers and cooling towers, that reside outside the data center.